bromas/Architect/README.md

 center              |  relative from center align (todo)        |  relative from edge

+Constrain methods are now also available as global functions.

 ####Combining

 Architect shines when combining Architect and Constrain calls together.